Czaki/PartSeg_bioimageio/tutorials/train_model.md

     name: python3
 ---

+# Disclaimer

+This tutorial shows how to train your model using pubilicy availabe infrastructure based on google colab environment.
+Tutorial for using computational services is placed in `train_model_server.md`

 # How to improve data labeling using deep learning on PartSeg output

 In this tutorial we discuss how to train a new deep learning model based on (semi)automatic segmentation methods' output.